hellohau2/IFT6760C-Project/README.md

-Project for the IFT6760C Ai Safety class.
+Project for the IFT6760C AI Safety class.

 This repo contains the full code, some of the figures used in the report, as well as the tables (csv).